 Razer’s laptops ship pleasingly free of bloatware.
 Aside from the company’s Synapse software--used to control lighting and record macros--the only cruft here the rotating list of what you’ll find baked into Windows 10 these days, like Candy Crush Saga and Bubble Witch 3.

-Razer offers up three configurations of the Blade Pro 17, but for the first three options, the only thing that changes as you step up from the $2,499 base model is the graphics card.
-For that price, you get an RTX 2060.
-The $2,799 model we tested jumps up to an RTX 2070 Max-Q, while an RTX 2080 Max-Q makes its way into the $3,199 top-end model.
-All models ship with a 1080p /144Hz display, along with a 512GB PCIe SSD and 16GB of RAM.
+Razer offers up five configurations of the Blade Pro 17, but for the first three options, the only thing that changes as you step up from the $2,499 base model is the graphics card.
+For $2,499, you get an RTX 2060.
+The $2,799 model we tested jumps up to an RTX 2070 Max-Q, while an RTX 2080 Max-Q makes its way into the $3,199 model.
+All those models ship with a 1080p /144Hz display, along with a 512GB PCIe SSD and 16GB of RAM.
 If you opt for the two higher-end graphics options, you can also choose a 1080p 240Hz display for those exceptionally good eSports gamers with pristine eyeballs.

-There’s a lot to like about the Blade Pro 17’s looks and battery life, and next-generation connectivity.
-If prioritize simple aesthetics and portability in your gaming laptop, it’s worth considering.
-But the single display option won’t please everyone, and even if you want a 1080p high-refresh display, the panel Razer offers here isn’t great.
+There’s a lot to like about the Blade Pro 17’s looks, battery life and next-generation connectivity.
+If you prioritize simple aesthetics and portability in your gaming laptop, it’s worth considering.
+But the 1080p display on the model we tested isn’t great.
 And while the SSD is speedy, 512GB is pretty cramped for a gaming rig--especially given there’s no secondary hard drive for storing files or the biggest AAA titles.
 We’re glad that Razer now offers a model with a nicer 4K screen and 1TB of storage, but it pushes the price up above $3,500, which means you may need to be an actual pro – or a very well-off amateur – to be able to afford one.

 Photo Credits: Tom's Hardware

 MORE: All Laptop Content